 When to Seek Professional Help?

 Seek professional help from a doctor if you notice signs of infection such as excessive redness that spreads, swelling, pus or discharge (especially if it’s yellow or green), foul odor, prolonged pain, or fever.
 Also, consult a doctor if you suspect an allergic reaction.
+It is worth calling the studio that did your tattoo too, since your artist has seen plenty of healing tattoos and can usually tell you fast whether what you are seeing is normal or worth a doctor’s visit.

 What damages tattoos the most?